York Racecourse: History

-At the Peterloo Massacre of 1819, the local military commander General Sir John Byng was absent because he had two horses running at York that day, and delegated command to his deputy, who failed to control the dangerously large crowd.
+At the Peterloo Massacre of 1819, the local military commander General Sir John Byng was absent because he had two horses running at York that day, and delegated command to his deputy, who failed to peacefully disperse the large crowd, resulting in 18 deaths and hundreds of injuries.

+By the 1830s and 40s, support from noble families like the Fitzwilliams had dwindled and the continuance of the meeting was in jeopardy.
+Improvements in transportation had reduced the need for rural landowners to keep York townhouses so August race week in the city was no longer the occasion it was.
+Many races were reduced to matches or even walkovers.

 On 31 May 1982, Pope John Paul II visited York racecourse and drew a reported audience of 190,000.

 On 22 September 1984, the racecourse hosted its first music concert headlined by Echo & the Bunnymen.
 In recent years, concerts have been arranged after race meetings in June and July and since 2015 it has hosted the Yorfest.

 The second day of the 2014 Tour de France started from the racecourse.

 Facilities

 In 1754, at the instigation of the Marquess of Rockingham the first grandstand was built at a cost of £1,250 by the architect John Carr.
 New stands were erected in 1890, incorporating much of the original building.
 The late 20th century saw progressive development of the facilities.
 A new five-tier grandstand was opened in 1965, the Melrose Stand was opened in 1989 and this was quickly followed by the award-winning Knavesmire Stand, with additional conference facilities in 1996.
 2003 saw the opening of the Ebor Stand.
 The course now has a spectator capacity of 60,000.